singh-man/books/crackingTheCoding/17_hard.md

 The total volume of water is the volume of water above each histogram bar.
 Can we efficiently compute how much water is above each histogram bar?

 Yes.
 In Solution #2, we were able to precompute  the height of the tallest bar on the left and right of each index.
-The minimums of these will indicate the "water level"at a bar.
+The minimums of these will indicate the "water level" at a bar.
 The difference between the water level and the height of this bar will be the volume of water.

 ![](media/17_21_6.JPG)